Patrice Lumumba Biography

 Born In: Sankuru, Democratic Republic of the Congo

 Patrice Lumumba was the first democratically elected Prime Minister of the Republic of the Congo.
-He was a Congolese independence leader who founded the mainstream Mouvement national congolais (MNC) party and played a pivotal role in Congo’s struggle for independence from Belgium.
+He was a Congolese independence leader who founded the mainstream Mouvement National Congolais (MNC) party and played a pivotal role in Congo’s struggle for independence from Belgium.
 He had been a writer and civic organizer before he became active in politics.
-Born into the family of a farmer in Belgian Congo, he was a member of the small Batetela ethnic group.
-After completing his schooling he started working as a postal clerk and as a travelling beer salesman.
-Eventually he grew interested in politics and joined the Liberal Party of Belgium, where he primarily worked on distributing the party literature.
-His participation in political activities intensified over time and he helped found the broad-based Mouvement national congolais (MNC) and later became the organization's president.
+Born into the family of a farmer in Belgian Congo, he was a member of the small Tetela ethnic group.
+After completing his schooling, he worked as a postal clerk and traveling beer salesman.
+Eventually, he grew interested in politics and joined the Liberal Club of Belgium, where he primarily worked on distributing party literature.
+His participation in political activities intensified over time, and he helped found the broad-based Mouvement National Congolais (MNC) and later became the organization's president.
 In spite of the fact that he hailed from a small ethnic group while his political rivals came from powerful and large ethnic groups, he succeeded in establishing himself as a popular politician.
 A passionate nationalist, he called for Congo’s independence from Belgium and became a major figure in Congo’s independence movement.
 He became the country’s first democratically elected Prime Minister in June 1960.
-His administration, however, did not last long, and his political career came to an abrupt end when he was assassinated in 1961
+His administration, however, did not last long, and his political career came to an abrupt end when he was assassinated in 1961.

 8